 Just make sure that your credit card is free of foreign transaction fees.
-Otherwise, your bank will make its own conversion, and that might end up costing you even more than before.
+Otherwise, your bank will make its own conversion, which might cost you even more than before.

 So far, these tips have been helpful for the moment you want to purchase.
-Now, let’s get into how to find cheap flights BEFORE you want to buy.
+Now, let’s get into how to find cheap flights BEFORE you wish to buy.

 Apply to Flyer Programs and Travel Hack

 Have you heard of Travel Hacking?
 It is a great way to earn miles while having your usual everyday expenses (like buying groceries, for example) and exchanging them for free flights or upgrades.

 Banks everywhere offer credit cards that allow you to accumulate miles.
 I’d say USA banks have taken this to the next level, and their offer has many advantages.
 I’m not based in the USA, so I haven’t dived into it, but here’s a detailed guide to credit cards for travellers in the USA.

-If you are from another country, you probably at least have a couple of options for the biggest airline groups (like Star Alliance or Oneworld).
+If you are from another country, you probably at least have a couple of options for the most prominent airline groups (like Star Alliance or Oneworld).
 You only need to research which airline and credit card are most convenient for you.
 Then, signup for their Flyer Program and to the card, and have your usual expenses.

 This method doesn’t get you in debt!
 You can always pay all your expenses immediately.
 That way, you won’t have added interest.

-I know travel hacking may seem confusing and overwhelming at the beginning, but believe me, once you understand how it works, it gets super easy!
-I’ve purchased more than ten flights only with miles in the last few years.
+I know travel hacking may seem confusing and overwhelming initially, but believe me, once you understand how it works, it gets super easy!
+I’ve only purchased more than ten flights with miles in the last few years.
 It is worth it.